Corticomics/rodRefReg/README.md

 1. Click the **Help** tab in the application for detailed guides
 2. Use the search bar to find specific help topics
 3. Contact your laboratory manager or IT support
-4. For urgent issues, contact [support@example.com](mailto:support@example.com)
+4. For urgent issues, contact [zepaulojr2@gmail.com](mailto:support@example.com)

 ## Important Safety Notes

 - Always monitor the system during the first few days of a new setup
-- Check animals regularly to ensure they are receiving adequate hydration
+- Check animals regularly to ensure they are receiving adequate hydration and to check if the hardware setup was made correctly do not leave the subjects by themselves for the first few uses to ensure correct software and hardware setup and safety
 - Keep water lines and pumps clean to prevent contamination
 - Never modify the hardware without consulting technical staff